nsidc/earthaccess/docs/contributing/development.md

 1. Fork [nsidc/earthaccess](https://github.com/nsidc/earthaccess)
 1. Clone your fork (`git clone git@github.com:{my-username}/earthaccess`)

 `earthaccess` uses Poetry to build and publish the package to PyPI, the defacto Python repository.
 In order to develop new features or fix bugs etc. we need to set up a virtual environment and install the library locally.
-We can accomplish this with Poetry and/or Conda.
+We can accomplish this with Conda and Poetry, or just with Poetry.
+Both workflows achieve the same result.

 ### Using Conda